 One of the most important factors though is what the maintenance fees actually cover.
 Many old buildings include things like hydro and cable TV into the fees which is going to make any condo fee higher.

-Like most things with real estate, you need to ask why and do some investigation to find the full story, but my point with this article is old buildings don’t always have higher fees.
+Like most things with real estate, you need to ask why and do some investigation to find the full story, but my point with this article is older Toronto condos don’t always have higher fees.